cfengine/documentation/guide/faq/enterprise-report-collection.markdown

 **See Also**: `Enterprise API Reference`, `Enterprise API Examples`, [Enterprise Settings][Settings#preferences]

-## Are there supposed to be so many cf-consumer processes?

-Yes, `cf-consumer` will spawn 25 threads for report collection processing.

 ## Which hosts are pending trust revocation?

 When a host is removed using the delete API its key is placed in a queue for